Azure/bicep-reps/active/0022-artifact-aliases-and-redirects.md

 - Produce diagnostics for invalid aliases, ambiguous redirects, invalid capture patterns, invalid local targets, and missing local artifacts.
 - Ensure editor navigation, completion, restore, build, and publish-related experiences understand the new reference forms where applicable.

-Resolution follows one client-side pipeline: parse the source reference, try source-spelling redirects, expand an alias when present, canonicalize through the scheme's existing artifact handler, try canonical-identity redirects, and then restore or load the selected artifact.
+Resolution follows one client-side pipeline: parse the source reference, try source-spelling redirects, apply a matching legacy module alias mock, expand an alias when present, canonicalize through the scheme's existing artifact handler, try canonical-identity redirects, and then restore or load the selected artifact.
 The compiler and language server use the same resolver so build, diagnostics, completion, and navigation do not disagree about the selected artifact.

 ### Server side changes